la2050/archive/_projects/2016/the-grid-project-lets-create-50k-jobs-building-great-things-to-reduce-air-pollution-fwy-gridlock.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  GRID's Project proposal begins with the need for an independent evaluation of the GRID Project, ideally from regional stakeholders in the form of political, business, labor, environmental, and social justice quarters.
+GRID seeks support through its affiliation with the Los Angeles Cleantech Incubator and its surrounding community stakeholders to include education, and neighborhood councils.
 project_impact: '["Travel time to work","Participation in neighborhood councils"]'
 project_proposal_best_place: >-
   Once the envisioned GRID infrastructure becomes operational, the most visually